 Why choose an IVA?

-The process of an IVA provides a formal structure that is based on affordability rather than any previous contractual arrangements and enables you to make more realistic repayments to creditors.
+The process of an IVA provides a formal structure based on affordability rather than any previous contractual arrangements and enables you to make more realistic repayments to creditors.

-An IVA usually lasts five years – though this can be extended – with people paying what they can afford on a monthly basis before any remaining debt is then paid off.
+An IVA usually lasts five years – though this can be extended – with people paying what they can afford every month before any remaining debt is paid off.